I’m going to preface today’s blog post. The way I preface most conversations that I have with clients about the various components of a human diet.

 Incomplete protein sources often need to be paired with other incomplete amino acids to form a complete protein food.

-Here are some recommended serving sources for meat-eaters and plant-based-eaters alike, that will yield roughly 15-25 grams of protein per serving:
+Here are some recommended serving sources for meat-eaters and plant-based-eaters alike.
+These recommendations will yield roughly 15-25 grams of protein per serving:

 - 1 small veggie burger